 What is the best pricing strategy for attractions to manage high-season demand?

-The data is clear: 61% of UK guests believe it’s fair to lower prices during slow periods to increase access.
-They don’t want a flat rate; they want a choice.
-And with that choice, 80% of the same respondents in this research chose to buy "there and then" when presented with a dynamic deal.
-Moving away from static pricing not only fills the gaps but also captures the impulse buyer.
+Yes, the data is clear: 61% of UK guests believe it is fair to lower prices during slow periods to increase access, according to Convious consumer research.
+They don't want a flat rate; they want a choice.
+And with that choice, 80% of the same respondents chose to buy "there and then" when presented with a dynamic deal.
+Moving away from static pricing not only fills the quiet gaps but also captures the impulse buyer.

-By doing so, operators, like Hellendoorn and Zoo la Flèche, witnessed conversion rates increase from 2.09% to 4.4% while keeping manual efforts at a minimum.
+At Convious, we've seen venues like Hellendoorn and Zoo la Flèche, increasing conversion rates from 2.09% to 4.4% while keeping manual efforts at a minimum.
 They are capturing the traffic others are losing because their pricing reacts to the weather, the school calendar, and real-time demand.

-In the past, "seasonal pricing" meant having a summer rate and a winter rate.
-Today, that isn’t enough.
-If you aren't adjusting for the Tuesday morning drizzle versus the sunny Saturday afternoon, you are likely overpricing when demand is low (scaring away guests) and underpricing when demand is high (leaving an estimated 13% of potential revenue on the table).
+UK theme parks use real-time pricing at weekends to stop overpricing in quiet periods and underpricing in peak demand.
+Static seasonal rates leave an estimated 13% of potential revenue on the table.
+In the past, "seasonal pricing" meant a summer rate and a winter rate.
+Today, that isn't enough: if you aren't adjusting for the Tuesday-morning drizzle versus the sunny Saturday afternoon, you scare away price-sensitive guests when demand is low and forgo revenue when demand is high.

 • Broaden your audience: Make your experience accessible to price-sensitive guests who would otherwise be priced out.